flakusha/sorting_rs/README.md

 # sorting_rs
-Sorting algorithms implemented in Rust
+Sorting algorithms implemented in Rust.
 ## Usage
 1. Add this dependency and please consider it's version into your Cargo.toml:
 ```toml